prachimittal23/prachimittal23/README.md

 ---

 ## 🚀 What I Do
-I’m a **Software Developer** turned **Cloud Engineer**, building scalable and intelligent systems.
+I’m a **Software Developer (Python)** and **Cloud Engineer** passionate about building scalable, production-ready systems.
-My experience spans **.NET, AWS Serverless, and modern web frameworks**, delivering optimized microservices and cloud-native data pipelines that process thousands of records weekly.

-Currently exploring **AI-driven automation and LLM applications**, integrating tools like **LangChain**, **OpenAI**, and **AWS SageMaker** to bridge software engineering and applied AI.
-I’m constantly learning, experimenting, and building — from production-ready cloud systems to experimental AI agents that solve real-world challenges.
+My focus is on **backend and platform engineering** — APIs, microservices, and serverless architectures on **AWS and Azure**.

+I design solutions that are reliable, performant, and easy to maintain — from event-driven pipelines to real-time dashboards.
+Curious about innovation, I occasionally bring **practical AI capabilities** into my work (like text analysis, ranking, and summarization) where they truly make an impact.
+I’m motivated by challenges, quick to learn new technologies, and love transforming ideas into well-engineered products.

 ---